G-Research/dgraph-lanl-csr/README.md

 You should run this at least once to see if assumption of the code hold for the particular dataset.

-    // prints statistics of the dataset, this is expensive so only really needed once val doStatistics = false
+    // prints statistics of the dataset, this is expensive so only really needed once
+    // this is particularly faster with parquet input files (see doParquet) val doStatistics = false

 The RDF files will be a multiple in size of the input files.
 Compressing them saves disk space at the extra cost of CPU.